joeyjiron06/joeyjiron06.github.io/_drafts/2017-03-29-user-backend-node.md

 Objectives

 - TESTS!
-I'm a fan of TDD and will show you how to write this all using TDD
+I'm a fan of TDD and will show you how to use it in this process
 - create users and securly save them in a database
 - verify passwords
 - link metadata to the user